lucasgrinspan/rts-api/README.md

 #### `getSegments(agencyID: string)`

-Returns a `Map`, where the key is the segment's unique ID and the value is the segment object (promise).
+Returns a `Map`, where the key is the segment's unique ID and the value is the segment object.
 Segments are used to draw the routes on a map.

 Segment object: